 Introduces general laboratory principles and specific basic instrumentation methodologies used in clinical chemistry analysis.
 Reviews laboratory math and a reintroduction to quality control and quality assurance.
-Emphasizes variables of the pre-analytical phase, characteristics important to quality lab technique, and safety.
+Emphasizes variables of the preanalytical phase, characteristics important to quality lab technique, and safety.

-- Student will demonstrate and apply the standard precautions utilized in the chemistry laboratory according to Occupational Safety and Health Administration (OSHA) mandates. - Student will demonstrate and explain safe use and disposal of biohazardous materials. - Student will compare and contrast different types of chemistry laboratory instrumentation. - Student will evaluate the difference in specimen types and assess how they affect chemistry analysis as part of the pre-analytical phase. - Student will demonstrate, by performance, the basic laboratory mathematics necessary to perform tests, make dilutions, and prepare solutions. - Student will explain and describe the principle of spectrophotometry and its applications in clinical chemistry. - Student will define quality assurance and quality control and evaluate their interrelationships and differences. - Student will demonstrate and explain the correct pipetting techniques and dilution preparation, including serial dilutions. - Student will use proper pipetting, dilution techniques and application of spectrophotometry and prepare a standard curve.

-- Student will identify and explain the proteins and enzymes assayed in the clinical laboratory, their common methods of analysis, and clinical significance. - Student will identify and explain the non-protein-nitrogen substances (NPNS) such as creatinine, BUN and Uric acid assayed in the clinical laboratory, their common methods of analysis, and clinical significance. - Student will prepare and practice creatinine clearance calculations. - Student will identify and explain the carbohydrates, lipids, electrolytes assayed in the clinical laboratory, their common methods of analysis, and clinical significance. - Student will calculate and interpret the anion gaps from different case scenarios. - Student will identify and compare the differences between respiratory and metabolic acidosis and alkalosis through the use of case scenarios.
+- Student will demonstrate and apply the standard precautions utilized in the chemistry laboratory according to Occupational Safety and Health Administration (OSHA) mandates. - Student will demonstrate and explain safe use and disposal of biohazardous materials. - Student will compare and contrast different types of chemistry laboratory instrumentation. - Student will evaluate the difference in specimen types and assess how they affect chemistry analysis as part of the preanalytical phase. - Student will demonstrate, by performance, the basic laboratory mathematics necessary to perform tests, make dilutions, and prepare solutions. - Student will explain and describe the principle of spectrophotometry and its applications in clinical chemistry. - Student will define quality assurance and quality control and evaluate their interrelationships and differences as they apply on a daily basis in the laboratory. - Student will demonstrate and explain the correct pipetting techniques and dilution preparation, including serial dilutions. - Student will use proper pipetting, dilution techniques, and application of spectrophotometry, and prepare a standard curve. - Student will identify and explain the proteins and enzymes assayed in the clinical laboratory, their common methods of analysis, and clinical significance. - Student will identify and explain the non-protein-nitrogen substances (NPNS) such as creatinine, BUN, and Uric acid assayed in the clinical laboratory, their common methods of analysis, and clinical significance. - Student will practice creatinine clearance calculations. - Student will perform and explain the carbohydrates, lipids, and electrolytes assayed in the clinical laboratory, their common methods of analysis, and clinical significance.